devmjm/spring-carapp-demo-partial/README.md

 # spring-carapp-demo-partial
-Demo for creating a RESTful web service using Spring Boot, Maven, and PostgreSQL.
+This is project is a collection of tutorials to learn about creating a RESTful web services using Spring Boot, Maven, and PostgreSQL.
 Start with Tutorial 1 to familiarize yourself with Spring Boot.
 Then, move on to Tutorial 2 to learn about RESTful web services.

 ## Tutorial 1: Hello World
 https://spring.io/guides/gs/rest-service/